InquisitorJax/Training/Projects/Project0.1.md

 Note: All html and css must be in a single file called index.html

+The side panel should be 300px in width but you can't use pixels, you must use rem as your measurement.
+The layout should fill the entire page and be adaptive to browser resizing.

 ## NOTE:
 Please review the html elements you plan to use here:
 https://developer.mozilla.org/en-US/docs/Web/HTML/Element